Phone Number Component

 Adding a Phone Number Component

-Let's add a Phone Number component that accepts a standard United States phone number.
-Setting the field as Required ensures that the end-user enters a value before moving on.
+Let's configure a Phone Number component that accepts a standard United States phone number.
+Setting the field to required ensures that the end-user enters a value before moving on.

 7. | Save your module. |

-Preview your module in Express View Express View is how your end-user views you application.
-Express View also lets you preview your applications to test your configuration and view the styling.
-After configuring a module, click Preview in the Module Editor to interact with the module in Express View and enter a United States phone number.
-Notice how an error message displays if you don't have the correct number of digits.
+Preview your module in Express View and enter a United States phone number.
+Notice how an error message displays if you do not have the correct number of digits.

 Resources